MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2022.md

 The order of your upgrades is important.
 Perform the upgrade steps in the following order:

 1. Back up your databases and your management packs.
-See the sections **Backing Up Service Manager Databases** and **Backing Up Unsealed Management Packs** in the [Disaster Recovery Guide for System Center - Service Manager](/scsm/disaster-recovery).
+See the sections **Backing Up Service Manager Databases** and **Backing Up Unsealed Management Packs** in the [Disaster Recovery Guide for System Center - Service Manager](/SystemCenterDocs/scsm/disaster-recovery.md).

 2. Start with the data warehouse management server.

-3. After the upgrade to the data warehouse management server is complete, upgrade the initial (Primary) Service Manager management server.
+3. After the upgrade to the data warehouse management server is complete, upgrade the initial (primary) Service Manager management server.
 If you created more than one Service Manager management server, the initial Service Manager management server is the first one that you created.

 4. Then upgrade all Secondary management servers, Self-Service Portals and Service Manager consoles.